infinum/dotnet-handbook/Deployment/Docker compose.md

   docker-compose up --scale example-api=4
   ```

-  This will spin up 4 instances of example-api container inside of compose network.
-Note that you will need to handle networking configuration slightly differently: you can either map a range of `ports` or use `expose` setup a load balancer if you want to access the API on host.
+  This will spin up 4 instances of the example-api container inside of compose network.
+Note that you will need to handle networking configuration slightly differently: you can either map a range of `ports` or use `expose` setup a load balancer if you want to access the API on a host.

 ### Compose networking

-Like mentioned before, docker-compose creates a private network for it's services.
+As mentioned before, docker-compose creates a private network for it's services.
 Some helpful facts about this network :

-- containers inside of a network can access other containers by service name (eg. you can connect to your database container from api on `example-db`)
+- containers inside of a network can access other containers by service name (eg. you can connect to your database container from API on `example-db`)
-- specifying `ports` mapping on a service, similar to `docker run -p` exposes the service ports to host machine
+- specifying `ports` mapping on a service, similar to `docker run -p` exposes the service ports to the host machine
-- specifying `expose` list on a service exposes those ports to internal network only (communication between services)
+- specifying `expose` list on a service exposes those ports to the internal network only (communication between services)
-- you can access host network on `host.docker.internal`
+- you can access the host network on `host.docker.internal`

 ## Example docker-compose.yml